 It was a beautiful day last Sunday and I had been bugging Joe for a while to do the "Bondi to Coogee" walk.
 This particular trek is one part of a beautiful walk along the beaches and cliffs that stretch from the mouth of the Sydney Harbour down to a beach called Maroubra.
 The walk in it's entirety is called the Eastern Coastal Walk so I suppose the title of this post is slightly wrong - however, I do hope to complete the entire walk eventually and so have parts 2 and 3.

 The portion of the walk that we did was 6 kilometers long (just shy of 4 miles) - it didn't seem all that long; but there was a lot of stairs and climbing involved so it did take us a couple of hours to complete.
 In this first picture you can see the approximate route that we took.
 It's not a great indicator of scale, so, in this second photo, I backed the map out so you can get a better idea of the length of the walk.
+It was an absolutely perfect day with bright blue skies - I took about 70 pictures in total and then whittled that number down to 30 once I got home and started editing.
+Just a warning: I'm not sure how I am going to pick only a few photos to add to this entry.
+There may be multiple entries with lots of photos on each one so be prepared!

 Once we rounded the first cliff thingy ( I don't know what to call them - maybe a curve?
 Yea, that sounds good).
 So, once we rounded the first curve in the cliff walk we could see down the coastline for miles.